Preventing squirrels from climbing onto your bird feeders is the BIGGEST problem that most bird feeding hobbyists encounter in their backyard!

 I used the Squirrel Stopper for many years until recently when I installed a new DIY pole.
 The only reason I switched was that I have many heavy feeders and the Squirrel Stopper couldn’t quite handle the extreme weight.

-- Learn More About the Squirrel Stopper HERE –> The Two Best Bird Feeder Poles – Squirrel Proof, Sturdy, & Stylish
+- Learn More About the Squirrel Stopper HERE –> The 8 Best Bird Feeder Poles – Squirrel Proof, Sturdy, & Stylish

 Hanging Squirrel Baffles: